 Things you need to know about adverse drug events

 According to the FDA, ADEs are the fourth greatest killer in the US, with more than 100,000 deaths per year; 2.2 million serious adverse reactions occur per year.
 From January 2008 to June 2015, the FDA issued 111 black box warnings to drugs on the US market.
+Of these warnings forty-four (40%) were minor updates, thirty-five (32%) were major updates, and thirty-two (29%) were new.

 The top three treatment categories receiving new black box warnings were drugs for neurological conditions (including Psychiatric conditions and Epilepsy), cardiovascular conditions, and infection.